Are You a Zero or a One?

 Value Communication is about helping capital providers see the “Aha!” moment quickly, before they lose interest, followed by a clear and thoughtful expression of the value you’ve created.
 This is usually in the form of an elevator pitch, an executive summary, a pitch deck, a financial forecast, and a business plan.

-Every shortcut you take in value creation and value communication reduces your chances of raising the capital you need to execute your vision.
+Every shortcut you take in value creation and communication reduces your chances of raising the capital you need to execute your vision.
 Most funding sources — both investors and lenders — have a nearly endless supply of deals to choose from.
 They have no incentive to try to fix a flawed deal.
 They are looking for obvious reasons to say “no” because that moves them closer to the bottom of the haystack.
 And once they say no, they rarely give you a second chance.

 You may think you’re being smart by cutting corners and saving a few bucks here and there.
 After all, until you’ve secured outside capital, you’re still funding everything out of your own pocket.
 Thrift is usually a good thing.
 But think about this: if you do things on the cheap, there’s a much greater chance that you’ll never get that outside capital.
 That means that everything you’ve put in up to that point — your time and money — will have been wasted.
 Poorly executed value communication gets you nowhere.
+If you raise money, it will be at a lower valuation, which means more dilution and less ownership for you, the founder.

 As an entrepreneur, one of the many things you’ll need to become very good at is setting priorities.
 You need to assess risk vs. reward; cost vs. benefit.
 Some things, like legal matters or the business plan that serves as the foundation of your venture, are worth doing well.
 They are investments you need to make in your venture before you’ll get an outside investor to take you seriously.